 MS3-Shuttle applications are allocated to three elements: Simulation Monitoring and Control, Flight Deck, and Mission Control Center.
 Below is a brief description of each element along with some screen shots of sample displays or camera imagery.
 For more details on MS3 and its architecture, mission, and functional options, please download our MS3 Shuttle Information Package.

-MS3-Lunar requires multiple computers, monitors, keypads, and joysticks.
+MS3-Shuttle requires multiple computers, monitors, keypads, and joysticks.
 Please contact BSL for additional information.

 Simulation Monitoring and Control consists of a workstation providing the user interface that allows the instructor or mission director to control and monitor the integrated simulation.
 The SM&C user interface offers: 1) Controls for starting and stopping simulation; and selection of mission type, phase, and times, 2) Status information to provide real time insight into those computers that comprise the network configuration and 3) Tools for inserting and monitoring system anomalies.